CharlesSchimmel/korminote/README.md

 # KodiRemote

 Configure with $HOME/.kodiremote/kodiremote.ini
 Vi keybindings for navigation.
-F1 for help.
+F1 or "kodiremote help" for help.

+Also supports "one-shot" mode for simple actions like pause, stop, skipnext, skipprevious.
+Just run with any number of valid arguments.
+They can be found here: http://kodi.wiki/view/JSON-RPC_API/v6#Input.Action